Sayyid Mir Muhammad Alim Khan: Family

 Although the emir had several children, the exact number of offspring the emir had is unknown.
-Emir Alim Khan had three official wives in Bukhara but after settling in Afghanistan, people there sympathized with him and many gave their daughters to him as wives.
+Emir Alim Khan had three official wives in Bukhara, but after settling in Afghanistan, people there sympathized with him and many gave their daughters to him as wives.
 Therefore, he had several more wives in Afghanistan.
+According to some estimates, Seyid Alim Khan's offspring numbered about 500.
+With the exception of only a few, almost all of his descendants were with him during the last years of his life.

-Seyid Alim Khan had numerous offspring, which according to some estimates is about 500 people.
-During the last years of the Emir's life, almost all of his descendants were with him, with the exception of a few people.
-Due to the fact that by the end of August 1920 the Red Army was rapidly surrounding and began to bombard and storm Bukhara, Seyid Alim Khan hastily began to evacuate himself, his family and some of his close associates.
-However, possibly due to the suddenness of the forced evacuation, his three young sons—about 8–10 years old (according to other sources, 4–6 years old), Sultanmurad, Shahmurad and Rakhimkhan—remained in Bukhara.
-After the capture of Bukhara, the Bolsheviks discovered them and at first wanted to shoot them together with the remaining several members of the family and close associates of the emir (similar to the execution of Nicholas II with his family and close associates), but left them alive in order to further propaganda in their favor, sending all three to Moscow, to be raised in an orphanage for orphans of dead Bolsheviks and soldiers of the Red Army.
+By the end of August 1920, the Red Army was surrounding and had begun to bombard Bukhara.
+Seyid Alim Khan hastily began to evacuate himself, his family, and some of his close associates.
+However, possibly due to the suddenness of the forced evacuation, his three young sons—about 8–10 years old (according to other sources, 4–6 years old), Sultanmurad, Shahmurad and Rahimkhan—remained in Bukhara.
+After the capture of Bukhara, the Bolsheviks discovered them and at first wanted to shoot them together with the remaining several members of the family and close associates of the emir (similar to the execution of Nicholas II with his family and close associates), but left them alive in order to further propaganda in their favor, sending all three to Moscow to be raised in an orphanage for the orphans of dead Bolsheviks and soldiers of the Red Army.

-Seyid Alim Khan appealed to the Bolsheviks and the world community to let his children and other family members who remained in Bukhara be released to join him in Afghanistan.
-But the Bolsheviks refused him and in fact kept them as a hostage for personal political and ideological purposes.
-The eldest of the three sons of Seyid Alim Khan remaining in the USSR, Sultanmurad, was disabled and lame from birth.
+Seyid Alim Khan appealed to the Bolsheviks and the world community for the release of his children and other family members who had remained in Bukhara, to join him in Afghanistan, but the Bolsheviks refused, keeping them as hostages for personal, political, and ideological purposes.
+The eldest of these three sons of Seyid Alim Khan, Sultanmurad, was disabled and lame from birth.
 He graduated from the Faculty of Workers and after his studies began working at a factory for the disabled.
 According to some reports, he spoke English.
-Some time later, Sultanmurad was arrested by the NKVD and declared an " enemy of the people ".
+Some time later, Sultanmurad was arrested by the NKVD and declared an "enemy of the people".
 Among other charges, he was accused of collaborating with British intelligence.
 After his arrest, Sultanmurad announced a hunger strike and soon died, most likely from exhaustion.
-Sultanmurad was married.
-His wife at that time worked at a soap factory and, according to some reports, upon learning of the death of her husband, she threw herself into a cauldron of boiling soap.
+His wife at that time worked at a soap factory and, according to some reports, upon learning of the death of her husband, threw herself into a cauldron of boiling soap.